small-tech/nodekit-for-codium/packages/svelte-vscode/README.md

 # NodeKit for Codium

-Currently all this extension does is hide the `<data>` section of a `.page` so Svelte doesn’t complain about it and provide _very_ basic completions (not Node-specific) and syntax highlighting for `<data>` blocks.
+Currently all this extension does is:

+  - Hide the `<data>` section of a `.page` so Svelte doesn’t complain about it.

+  - Provide JavaScript syntax highlighting for `<data>` blocks.

+  - Provide _very_ basic JavaScript completions (not Node-specific) for `<data>` blocks.

+  - Provide JavaScript syntax highlighting and language intelligence for _.data_, _.get_, _.post_, and _.socket_ files.

 __Note: this will clash with the original Svelte Language Tools extension.
 Please disable that to use it.__

+> ⚠️ The Codium extension is at a very early stage and it will likely stay there for a while unless someone wants to help with it.
+I want to get a first-class language server for NodeKit that can be used not just in Codium but other editors also but it’s not a trivial undertaking and I’m going to be return to working on the core of NodeKit now.
+>
+> __If anyone wants to help with this, please drop a note in the issues.__

-Original documentation for Svelte Language Tools, which is what this is forked from, is below:
+> 💡 Original documentation for Svelte Language Tools, which is what this is forked from, continues below:

 Provides syntax highlighting and rich intellisense for Svelte components in VS Code, using the [svelte language server](/packages/language-server).